Yufei-L/2019-431/README.md

 - [Readings and Supplemental Materials](https://github.com/THOMASELOVE/2019-431/blob/master/READINGS.md) I'll refer to during the course.
 - [Software Installation and Tips](https://github.com/THOMASELOVE/2019-431/blob/master/SOFTWARE.md) to help you get rolling with R.

-### Deliverables
+## Deliverables

-There are a series of deliverables for this course, including regular "minute paper" surveys, more traditional "homework" assignments, a course project, and some quizzes.
+There are several types of deliverables for this course, including regular "minute paper" surveys, more traditional "homework" assignments, a course project, and some quizzes.

 - [Course Calendar](https://github.com/THOMASELOVE/2019-431/blob/master/calendar.md) (final word for all deadlines)
 - Main [Deliverables page](https://github.com/THOMASELOVE/2019-431/tree/master/DELIVERABLES) with Links for the Homework Assignments